-There are several key things which parents can do to support their child's learning.
+There are several key things parents can do to support their child's learning.
 The first is to ensure that their attendance is regular and does not fall below the target of 97%.
-Another is to ensure that children are punctual, arriving in school by 8:55 ready to begin lessons on time.
+Another is to ensure that children are punctual in arriving in school by 8:55, ready to begin lessons on time.

 *Formal one to one parent consultation meetings between teachers and parents to discuss your child’s progress and their targets for improvement.

 *Presentations, given by each class teacher at the beginning of each term, to advise parents on the general topics to be taught and methods of teaching.

 *Parents receive a class newsletter each term from the teacher detailing the work to be covered in each subject that term.